FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/operations_menu/extended_server_control/t_st_monitorServer.md

 -   <a href="#Use" class="MCXref xref">Monitor server</a>

-The Monitor Server uses the `monitord` monitoring service to perform periodical checks and identify if the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> servers are functional or not.
+The Monitor Server uses the `monitord` monitoring service to perform periodical checks and identify if the {{< SecureTransport/componentshortname  >}} servers are functional or not.
 If one or more monitored servers are not responding, the monitoring service automatically restarts them.
 There are few exceptions to this: monitord does not restart a server if the DB server is not running; or if the server is manually stopped by an administrator.

-Before version 5.5, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server was using cron for monitoring purposes.
-With <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> version 5.5 and later, the Monitor Server relies on `monitord` as a separate process that uses the Quartz Job Scheduling Library.
+Before version 5.5, {{< SecureTransport/componentshortname  >}} Server was using cron for monitoring purposes.
+With {{< SecureTransport/componentshortname  >}} version 5.5 and later, the Monitor Server relies on `monitord` as a separate process that uses the Quartz Job Scheduling Library.

-The Monitor Server and `monitord` monitoring service can run with <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server or <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Edge.
+The Monitor Server and `monitord` monitoring service can run with {{< SecureTransport/componentshortname  >}} Server or {{< SecureTransport/componentshortname  >}} Edge.

 ## Start Monitor servers and monitord service

-In order to make use of this functionality, you must have both the Monitor Server and <span class="code">monitord</span> service started and running.
+In order to make use of this functionality, you must have both the Monitor Server and `monitord` service started and running.

 -   To start the Monitor Server, go to **Operations > Server Control**, scroll down to **Monitor Server** and click **Start**.
--   To start the <span class="code">monitord</span> monitoring service, use the following script: `<FILEDRIVEHOME>/bin/start_monitord`.
+-   To start the `monitord` monitoring service, use the following script: `<FILEDRIVEHOME>/bin/start_monitord`.

-Monitoring is applicable to all <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> services.
-Whatever service you start, it attempts to start the <span class="code">monitord</span> service (unless it is already running).
+Monitoring is applicable to all {{< SecureTransport/componentshortname  >}} services.
+Whatever service you start, it attempts to start the `monitord` service (unless it is already running).

 > **Note:**
 >